History of molecular biology: The encounter between biochemistry and genetics

 The development of molecular biology is also the encounter of two disciplines which made considerable progress in the course of the first thirty years of the twentieth century: biochemistry and genetics.
 The first studies the structure and function of the molecules which make up living things.
 Between 1900 and 1940, the central processes of metabolism were described: the process of digestion and the absorption of the nutritive elements derived from alimentation, such as the sugars.
 Every one of these processes is catalyzed by a particular enzyme.
 Enzymes are proteins, like the antibodies present in blood or the proteins responsible for muscular contraction.
 As a consequence, the study of proteins, of their structure and synthesis, became one of the principal objectives of biochemists.

 The second discipline of biology which developed at the beginning of the 20th century is genetics.
 After the rediscovery of the laws of Mendel through the studies of Hugo de Vries, Carl Correns and Erich von Tschermak in 1900, this science began to take shape thanks to the adoption by Thomas Hunt Morgan, in 1910, of a model organism for genetic studies, the famous fruit fly (Drosophila melanogaster).
 Shortly after, Morgan showed that the genes are localized on chromosomes.
 Following this discovery, he continued working with Drosophila and, along with numerous other research groups, confirmed the importance of the gene in the life and development of organisms.
 Nevertheless, the chemical nature of genes and their mechanisms of action remained a mystery.
 Molecular biologists committed themselves to the determination of the structure, and the description of the complex relations between, genes and proteins.

 The development of molecular biology was not just the fruit of some sort of intrinsic "necessity" in the history of ideas, but was a characteristically historical phenomenon, with all of its unknowns, imponderables and contingencies: the remarkable developments in physics at the beginning of the 20th century highlighted the relative lateness in development in biology, which became the "new frontier" in the search for knowledge about the empirical world.
 Moreover, the developments of the theory of information and cybernetics in the 1940s, in response to military exigencies, brought to the new biology a significant number of fertile ideas and, especially, metaphors.

 The choice of bacteria and of its virus, the bacteriophage, as models for the study of the fundamental mechanisms of life was almost natural—they are the smallest living organisms known to exist—and at the same time the fruit of individual choices.
-This model owes its success, above all, to the fame and the sense of organization of Max Delbrück, a German physicist, who was able to create a dynamic research group, based in the United States, whose exclusive scope was the study of the bacteriophage: the phage group.
+This model owes its success, above all, to the fame and the sense of organization of Max Delbrück, a German physicist, who was able to create a dynamic research group, based in the United States, whose scope was the study of the bacteriophage: the phage group.